How to Grow Ficus Ginseng Plants at Home

 Watering

-Apply fertilizer once every two weeks during the spring, summer, and fall.
-When winter arrives, and growth slows, you can decrease to fertilizing once every month.
+Typically, I apply fertilizer once every two weeks during the spring, summer, and fall.
+When winter arrives, and growth slows, I decrease to fertilizing once every month.

-One good option is this organic liquid fertilizer explicitly designed for bonsai.
+One good option I like is this organic liquid fertilizer (via Amazon) which is explicitly designed for bonsai trees.

 Pruning

 Like all bonsai, ficus ginseng bonsai requires regular pruning.
 If you purchased an already formed bonsai, you will need to perform maintenance pruning.
-This should be done two to four times a year.
+In my experience, this should be done two to four times a year.

-While you can use regular pruning shears, specialized twig shears can make the job easier.
+While you can use regular pruning shears, I find that specialized twig shears can make the job easier.

 You should aim to repot your ficus ginseng in the early spring every two to four years.
 This will prevent your plant from becoming rootbound, which is crucial to keeping the plant healthy.